MisterSchmitz/bike-share-routes/README.md

-# bcycle-maps
+# bike-share-routes
 (Dev in progress)
-App showing how to get from point A to B using Boulder Colorado's B-Cycle bike sharing program
+App showing how to get from point A to B using bike share programs, such as Boulder's B-Cycle

 ###Features on the backlog:
 Custom DirectionsPanel Markers